Hospice Billing

 Hospice Billing Instructions for Influenza, Pneumococcal and Hepatitis B Vaccines

-For dates of service on or after 10/1/2016, services for the vaccines provided by a hospice may be billed on an institutional claim to the hospice’s Medicare contractor.
+Services for the vaccines provided by a hospice may be billed on an institutional claim to the hospice’s Medicare contractor.
 Since these services are not part of the Medicare hospice benefit, they must be billed on a separate claim that includes only the vaccines and their administration.
 For information on coding and payment of vaccine services, please refer to the CMS IOM Publication 100-04, Medicare Claims Processing Manual, Chapter 18, Section 10, Preventive and Screening Services.

-CR 7012, as of 1/1/2011 waived all coinsurance and deductibles for certain preventative services, this would include the influenza, pneumococcal and hepatitis B vaccines and their administration are not subject to deductibles and coinsurance.
+The influenza, pneumococcal and hepatitis B vaccines and their administration are not subject to deductibles and coinsurance.

 Vaccine Coverage Requirements